- Do you see the error message No boot disk detected or the disk has failed when you boot your computer?

-Meanwhile, we are going to show you efficient solutions which are applicable in solving hp error no boot disk detected problem.
+Meanwhile, we are going to show you efficient solutions that are applicable in solving the hp error no boot disk detected problem.

-No boot disk detected or the disk has failed [FIX]
+How can I fix the error No boot disk detected or the disk has failed?

 1. Set the boot disk at the top of the computer’s boot order in BIOS

-- Press the F1 key or any specified key to enter the BIOS (other keys such as F1, F12 or Delete may be used depending on your HP system).
+2. Press the F1 key or any specified key to enter the BIOS (other keys such as F1, F12 or Delete may be used, depending on your HP system).

-- Save the changes by following the screen prompts and exit the BIOS.
+5. Save the changes by following the screen prompts and exiting the BIOS.